 - Firstly, I plan on continuing to schedule naps in the days following nights with really poor sleep — and wear my watch to see how that alters how I’m feeling.

 - In a similar vein, the Polar Ignite will also come in handy by keeping me on track when travelling to different time zones.

 - Lastly, I have permanently stopped drinking tea before I go to bed, and if I am getting up at 6 a.m., I will make sure that I am in bed by 9:30 p.m. to give myself 30 minutes to fall asleep.

-When it comes to what’s most useful about the Nightly Recharge feature, I think it’s really good just to see a black and white value that I can use to judge things overall, rather than just doubting and questioning how I feel or trawling through the data and trying to come up with my own biased view.
+When it comes to what’s most useful about the Nightly Recharge feature, I think it’s really good just to see a black and white value I can use to judge things overall.
+That is far less complicated and more reliable than doubting and questioning how I feel or trawling through data, trying to come up with my own biased view.

 If you liked this post, don’t forget to share so that others can find it, too.